gsaraujo/js-users/README.md

 ### Project

-Simple project to view and understand JS (DOM, variables, selectors, JSON, events, MVC, POO, Spread, FileReader, Promises and many more).
+Simple project to view and understand JS on the client side.
+(DOM, variables, selectors, JSON, events, MVC, POO, Spread, FileReader, Promises and many more).